Environmental group alleges carmakers, Bosch deliberately manipulated emissions

 "This opens up new possibilities for car owners to recover damages," emissions expert Axel Friedrich told reporters, speaking alongside DUH.

-DUH said it planned to submit its findings to an administrative court in Schleswig, northern Germany, which in February 2023 will hear a lawsuit brought by the DUH covering 119 diesel car models to determine whether temperature-based software is legal.

-"The European Court of Justice confirmed with pleasing clarity: it is not," DUH chief Juergen Resch said, adding he expected the German court to follow this ruling.

-(Additional reporting by Ilona Wissenbach, Jan Schwartz and Christina Amann Writing by Rachel More Editing by Mark Potter)
+(Additional reporting by Victoria Waldersee, Ilona Wissenbach, Jan Schwartz and Christina Amann Writing by Rachel More Editing by Mark Potter, Elaine Hardcastle)

 ((rachel.more@thomsonreuters.com;))